-Institute for Comparative Research in Human and Social Sciences (ICR) is founded in June 2014.
+Institute for Comparative Research in Human and Social Sciences (ICR) was founded in June 2014.

 Professor Tsujinaka, the director of ICR talked about activities and future prospects of this new institute.